NoNotNotes/Yuubi/NoNotNotes/B418/Kidney Disease.md

 	- Treat metabolic acidosis
 	- **SGLT2** can be used to slow progression
 4. **Treatment and prevention for complications**
+	- **Hypertension**: target a blood pressure of 130/80-85; if proteinuria or diabetes mellitus is present, then 120/80 is the target.
+Use diuretics, sodium restriction, and antihypertensives (ACE inhibitors, Angiotensin receptor blockers, calcium channel blockers)
+	- **Diabetes Mellitus**: target a strict control of serum glucose to 100–140 (bedtime) and 80–120 (prepranial) mg/dL.
+A HbA1c should also be kept <7%
+	- **Anemia**: target a hemoglobin level of 10 to 13 g/dL.
+Epogen, iron, and folic acid may be used.
+	- **Hypolipidemics** may be used to control dyslipidemia.
 5. **Identification of indications for and adequate preparation for renal replacement therapy** (RRT; dialysis, transplantation) is done if **uremia** is present.
 6. **Diet Regimen**:
 	- Restrict **protein**: use a plant-based diet